 Section 4.
 Certification of Committees: From time to time, the Board of Directors will establish rules for the organization, operation, and termination of committees.
 At any duly held meeting of the Board of Directors, the Board may certify committees of volunteer members who meet the requisites for such committees established from time to time by the Board of Directors.
 The Board of Directors, at its discretion, may establish advisory committees as may be required to carry out the objectives of the IRKA.

 Section 5.
 Committee Requirements:

-Unless otherwise specified in this Article IX, the incoming president shall annually appoint the chairpersons of all committees subject to approval by a simple majority of the Board.
+Unless otherwise specified in this Article IX, the president shall annually appoint the chairpersons of all committees subject to approval by a simple majority of the Board.

 Unless otherwise specified in this ARTICLE IX, committees will function in accordance with rules and regulations set forth by the Board.
 All committee work is subject to the approval of the Board.

 OFFICERS AND THEIR DUTIES